The Internet and Campaign 2010

-54% of voting-age Americans used the internet for political purposes during the 2010 midterm elections and the internet continues to grow as a source of political news
+The internet continues to grow in importance as a source of political news

-Americans feel that the internet makes it easier to meet others with similar political views and find a wider range of viewpoints, but also increases political extremism and makes it difficult to separate good political information from bad.
+Americans feel that the internet makes it easier to meet others with similar political views, but also increases political extremism.
+They also feel that the internet opens people to a wider range of viewpoints, although many find it difficult to separate good political information from bad.

-Even as the internet continues to grow in importance as a source of political news, Americans hold a diverse range of views—both positive and negative—about the impact of digital technologies on the political debate:
+Americans hold diverse views—both positive and negative—about the internet’s impact on the political debate.

-- A total of 54% of online adults say that the internet makes it easier to connect with others who share their views politically.
-Those internet users who take part in politically-related activities on social networking sites are especially likely to say that the internet helps them connect with others around political issues.
+- 54% of online adults say that the internet makes it easier to connect with others who share their views politically: 44% say that the internet makes this “a lot easier” and 10% say that the internet makes this “a little easier.”
+The internet users who get news or take part in politically-related activities on social networking sites are especially likely to say that the internet helps them connect with others around political issues.

 - At the same time, 55% of all internet users feel that the internet increases the influence of those with extreme political views, compared with 30% who say that the internet reduces the influence of those with extreme views by giving ordinary citizens a chance to be heard.